Center for Biomolecular Therapeutics (CBT)

-The Center for Biomolecular Therapeutics (CBT) was established as a partnership between the University of Maryland-Baltimore and the University of Maryland at College Park.
-Located within the Institute for Bioscience and Biotechnology Research (IBBR), a three-building complex of research laboratories at the University of Maryland College Park, Shady Grove.
+The Center for Biomolecular Therapeutics (CBT) was established as a partnership between the University of Maryland, Baltimore and the University of Maryland at College Park.
+Research facilities are located at the UMB campus and within the Institute for Bioscience and Biotechnology Research (IBBR), a three-building complex of research laboratories at the University of Maryland College Park, Shady Grove.
 The CBT is comprised of faculty from the University of Maryland, Baltimore (including the Schools of Medicine & Pharmacy), The University of Maryland College Park, The University of Maryland, Baltimore County, the IBBR, and several other Universities within the USM.
-The CBT director, David J. Weber, PhD, also serves as the Associate Director of the IBBR.
+The CBT director, David J. Weber, PhD, also serves as the Interim Co-Director of the IBBR.

 The CBT's mission is to facilitate the identification and development of diagnostics and therapeutics.
 To accomplish this goal, the CBT: